-WORKFORCE DEVELOPMENT BOARDS

-are part of the state and local structure that oversees the implementation of workforce programs authorized under the Workforce Innovation and Opportunity Act.
+NATIONAL UNEMPLOYMENT RATE FROM JANUARY 2006 TO JANUARY 2024 WORKFORCE DEVELOPMENT BOARDS are part of the state and local structure that oversees the implementation of workforce programs authorized under the Workforce Innovation and Opportunity Act.
 County governments play an essential role in determining the membership of the WDBs, which include representatives of local businesses (who must be the majority of the board), representatives of the workforce community and representatives of education and training.

-COUNTIES ACT AS CRITICAL CONVENERS,

-forging meaningful connections between workers, employers, community colleges, workforce organizations and other local stakeholders to thread the needle on workforce concerns unique to each community.

-CHANGE IN COUNTY GROSS DOMESTIC PRODUCT (GDP) BETWEEN 2019 AND 2020
+COUNTIES ACT AS CRITICAL CONVENERS, forging meaningful connections between workers, employers, community colleges, workforce organizations and other local stakeholders to thread the needle on workforce concerns unique to each community.
+COUNTY LEADERS IMPLEMENT LOCAL POLICIES THAT ELEVATE RECOVERY EFFORTS AND ESTABLISH LONG-TERM SOLUTIONS FOR RESIDENTS.
+COUNTIES ARE VITAL IN SUPPORTING LABOR MARKET RECOVERY AND PREPAREDNESS CHANGE IN COUNTY GROSS DOMESTIC PRODUCT (GDP) BETWEEN 2021 AND 2022

-The percentage change in real GDP between 2019 and 2020.
-Source: Department of Commerce / Bureau of Economic Analysis / Regional Economic Accounts / Gross Domestic Product Data by County, 2020.

-Economic output declined in 72 percent of counties between 2019 and 2020 as characterized by the coronavirusrelated recession.
+The percentage change in real GDP between 2021 and 2022.
+Source: Department of Commerce / Bureau of Economic Analysis / Regional Economic Accounts / Gross Domestic Product Data by County, 2022.
+Economic output increased in 57 percent of counties between 2021 and 2022, showing a decrease from the 79 percent of counties observed in the previous year (2020 - 2021).
 A vital indicator, economic output (also known as GDP), is often used to measure productivity in the local economy, estimating the total value of goods and services produced.

-COUNTY-LEVEL CHANGE IN GDP

-GDP PERCENT CHANGE BY COUNTY SIZE, 2019-2020

--3.6% LARGE COUNTIES, the service sector

--3.7% SMALL COUNTIES,

--3.1% MID-SIZED COUNTIES,

-The State and Local Fiscal Recovery Fund, which includes \$65.1 billion in direct aid to every county in the U.S., is increasing local government spending and positively impacting GDP growth.
+308 240 283 498 614 499 387 240 58 -8 -4 - 2 0 2 4 8 202 PERCENT CHANGE IN GDP 713 100 COUNTY-LEVEL CHANGE IN GDP by attracting and retaining businesses, providing assistance to businesses for recovery, fostering entrepreneurship within the community and engaging in partnerships that drive economic growth.
+LOCAL COMMUNITIES RELY ON COUNTIES TO CREATE ECONOMIES THAT THRIVE AND GROW COUNTY EDUCATION INVESTMENTS

-Between 2019 and 2020. economic output across all counties declined by 3.4 percent, disproportionately impacting counties with homogenous economies.
+Between 2021 and 2022, economic output across all counties increased by

+1.9 percent, with the service-producing sector driving the growth.
 COUNTY OFFICIALS ACTIVELY PROMOTE ECONOMIC GROWTH

-by attracting and retaining businesses, providing assistance to businesses for recovery, fostering entrepreneurship within the community and engaging in partnerships that drive economic growth.

-LOCAL COMMUNITIES RELY ON COUNTIES TO CREATE ECONOMIES THAT

-THRIVE AND GROW

-COUNTY EDUCATION INVESTMENTS